daos-stack/daos/docs/admin/deployment.md

 #### Disable Agent Cache (Optional)

-In certain circumstances (e.g. for DAOS development or system evaluation), it may be desirable to disable the DAOS Agent's caching mechanism in order to avoid stale system information being retained across reformats of a system.
-The DAOS Agent normally caches a map of rank-to-fabric URI lookups as well as client network configuration data in order to reduce the number of management RPCs required to start an application.
-When this information becomes stale, the Agent must be restarted in order to repopulate the cache with new information.
+In certain circumstances (e.g., for DAOS development or system evaluation), it may be desirable to disable the DAOS Agent's caching mechanism in order to avoid stale system information being retained across reformats of a system.
+The DAOS agent normally caches a map of rank-to-fabric URI lookups as well as client network configuration data to reduce the number of management RPCs required to start an application.
+When this information becomes stale, the Agent must be restarted to repopulate the cache with new information.
-Alternatively, the caching mechanism may be disabled, with the tradeoff that each application launch will invoke management RPCs in order to obtain system connection information.
+Alternatively, the caching mechanism may be disabled, with the tradeoff that each application launch will invoke management RPCs to obtain system connection information.

 To disable the DAOS Agent caching mechanism, set the following environment